R. Clarke Cooper: Personal life

-Cooper belongs to the Church of the Ascension and Saint Agnes in Washington, D.C.
+Cooper belongs to Christ Church Millwood, an Episcopal church in Clarke County, Virginia.
 During his time in Iraq, Cooper was known to work with The Reverend Canon Andrew White, the Vicar of St. George's Parish in Baghdad and the Archbishop of Canterbury's Representative in Iraq.
-During his childhood, Cooper's mother was active in the charismatic renewal movement within the Episcopal Church of the United States.
+During his childhood, Cooper's mother was active in the charismatic renewal movement within the Episcopal Church.

-A multi-generational Freemason, Cooper was made a Master Mason in 1997 at Federal Lodge Number 1, Free and Associated Masons.
-He attained the 32nd degree of the Scottish Rite in 1998.
+A multi-generational Freemason, Cooper was made a Master Mason at Federal Lodge No 1, Free and Accepted Masons.
+He subsequently attained the 32nd degree of the Scottish Rite.
+Whilst at Oxford, Cooper was elected to membership at Apollo University Lodge No 357.

 Cooper is married to Michael J. Marin, a fellow Army combat veteran.